 Principles of Surgery Conference

 Provides a scaffolded curriculum covering the basic science and clinical management principles that inform effective management of surgical patients.
-The curriculum is structured around the ACS Surgery Weekly curriculum.
+The curriculum is structured around the Scientific American Surgery Weekly Curriculum.

 Surgery Grand Rounds

 Presented by Department and School of Medicine faculty, visiting professors and chief residents.

 Designed to complement the Principles of Surgery Conference by developing residents’ ability to account for and explain their decision-making regarding cases they have performed.

 Key teaching conference during which all complications and deaths are presented by senior residents and discussed by faculty and residents.

 A series of concurrent seminars and workshops for interns, junior- and senior-level residents devoted to professionalism, interpersonal communications, system-based practice management, and life-long learning skills.
 Topics have included medical-legal implications of medical record, ethics of informed consent and advanced directives, micro-skills teaching techniques for residents, patient safety and quality, breaking bad news, coping with bad outcomes, contract negotiation strategies, personal and business finances.